 Covering more than 11,600 square kilometres of central Victoria, the seat was created through the abolition of the districts of Seymour, Benalla and Rodney and also takes in areas which used to belong to the Shepparton electorate.

 With such a vast and diverse electorate, Steph was fully aware of the challenge that lay in store.

-Shortly after being elected on 29 November 2014, she was chosen as Deputy Leader of The Nationals and is Shadow Minister for Water, Shadow Minister for Training, Skills & Apprenticeships and Shadow Minister for Young Victorians.
+Steph has served as Deputy Leader of The Nationals since her election in 2014.
+Steph is Shadow Minister for Public Transport (Regional), Shadow Minister for Water and Shadow Minister for Gaming and Liquor Regulation.
+Until 2018, Steph also served as Shadow Minister for Training, Skills & Apprenticeships and Shadow Minister for Young Victorians.